brandonscript/fylm/README.md

 - `source` overrides your usual `source_dir` setting with new source folder(s).
 Comma separate multiple folders.
 - `no-strict` will dramatically reduce the criteria that is is used to validate TMDb matches.
 Expect red herrings.
 Lots.
 So, `--test` first.
 - `no-console` will completely suppress console output.
 If you wanted that, for some reason.
-- `plaintext` will output to the console in plaintext (colorless and omit Unicode chars).
+- `plaintext` will output to the console without pretty formatting.

 #### Testing